Link Search Menu Expand Document

 By using the Dashboard page of your Elastio tenant, you can make informed decisions about your data protection strategy.
 Whether you’re looking to optimize your backups, improve your recovery times, or enhance your threat detection capabilities, our Dashboard page is the perfect place to start.

-Figure 1: Elastio Dashboard
+Figure 1: Overview Dashboard

-Figure 1: Elastio Dashboard
+Figure 1: Overview Dashboard

 Dashboard or the Data Resilience Control Center provides an at-a-glance view of the high-level metrics such as Threat Exposure, RPO, Backup Coverage etc.

-Figure 2: Threats
+Figure 2.1: Threats

-Figure 2: Threats
+Figure 2.1: Threats

 First widget on the left is focused on threats.

 Threats widget consists of 2 parts: Threats and Threat Exposure.
 Threats section contains 3 kinds of possible threats: Active ransomware, Active malware and File System corruption.
-Threat Exposure reflects the % of assets that have cyber threats, the number of accounts and regions affected.

-Figure 3: Assets with Active Threats
+Figure 2.2: Assets with Active Threats

-Figure 3: Assets with Active Threats
+Figure 2.2: Assets with Active Threats

 If you click on any of the sections, you’ll be redirected to a page with the list of assets containing that kind of active threat.

-Configuration Vulnerabilities widget gives you visibility into some potential issues that have been discovered within the accounts connected to Elastio.
-The vulnerabilities are broken down into High, Medium and Low risk.
-Right next to the breakdown you can see a list of identified vulnerabilities.
-Clicking on the vulnerability type will redirect you to the page containing a list of all assets
+Storage Misconfigurations widget gives you visibility into some potential issues that have been discovered within the accounts connected to Elastio.
+The misconfigurations are broken down into High, Medium and Low risk.
+Right next to the breakdown you can see a list of identified misconfigurations.

-Figure 5: File Scans and Recovery Tests
+Figure 4: File Scans and File System Integrity Checks

-Figure 5: File Scans and Recovery Tests
+Figure 4: File Scans and File System Integrity Checks

 Recovery Point Objective is the amount of assets that were backed up within the pre-defined backup window.
 On this widget, you can see the % of assets that are out of schedule, as well as the highest and lowest RPOs.
 All aforementioned values are clickable and will redirect you to a page containing a list of assets with the selected value.
 The scale on the right can be clicked to view the percentage of assets with different RPO values.